JPmiles86/laurie-meiring-website/docs/01-next-agent-prompt.md

 # Instructions for Next Agent

 ## Current Project State
-- **Phase**: Documentation & Planning → Implementation
+- **Phase**: Implementation
-- **Progress**: 25% - Documentation is complete, sample data files created, example component drafted
+- **Progress**: 90% - Documentation is complete, sample data files created, Featured Clubs, Events Calendar, and Partner Matching Form have been implemented
-- **Last Agent**: Agent-1: Atlas - Documentation Engineer
+- **Last Agent**: Agent-2: Claude - Implementation Engineer
-- **Date**: 2023-05-25
+- **Date**: 2025-03-26

 ## Your Objective
-Your task is to begin implementing the core components of the Costa Rica Pickleball website based on the documentation.
-You should focus on creating functional React components that match the design specifications and work with the sample data provided.
+Your task is to perform testing and finalization of the Costa Rica Pickleball website implementation.
+All three main components (Featured Clubs, Events Calendar, and Partner Matching Form) have been implemented.
+You should now focus on testing these components, fixing any bugs, and improving the user experience.
+Additionally, you should update any documentation to reflect the completed implementation.

+### Implemented Components
+- Featured Clubs section with filtering and modal details
+- Events Calendar with event type and date filtering
+- Partner Matching Form with form validation and Formspree integration

+### Formspree Integration
+- The Partner Matching Form has been integrated with Formspree using ID: `https://formspree.io/f/mwplqdgo`
+- Email template for the auto-response is at `/email-templates/partner-matching-template.md`
+- The form has been implemented with validation and a success message

 ## Project Overview
 The Costa Rica Pickleball website is being enhanced with three main features:

-1. **Featured Clubs Section** - A section showcasing paid featured pickleball clubs in Costa Rica
+1. **Featured Clubs Section** - A section showcasing selected pickleball clubs in Costa Rica
 2. **Pickleball Events Calendar** - A chronological listing of various pickleball events (tournaments, leagues, etc.)
 3. **Partner Matching Form** - A form for users to find pickleball partners